pallets-eco/flask-security/docs/features.rst

 Session based authentication is fulfilled entirely by the `Flask-Login`_ extension.
-Flask-Security handles the configuration of Flask-Login automatically based on a few of its own configuration values and uses Flask-Login's `alternative token`_ feature for remembering users when their session has expired.
-Flask-Security uses ``fs_uniquifier`` from its Token Authentication Feature (see below) to implement Flask-Login's `alternative token`_. `Flask-WTF`_ integrates with the session as well to provide out of the box CSRF support.
+Flask-Security handles the configuration of Flask-Login automatically based on a few of its own configuration values and uses Flask-Login's `alternative token`_ feature to associate the value of ``fs_uniquifier`` with the user.
+(This enables easily invalidating all existing sessions for a given user without having to change their user id). `Flask-WTF`_ integrates with the session as well to provide out of the box CSRF support.
-Flask-Security extends that to support requiring CSRF for requests that are authenticated via session cookies, but not for requests authenticated using tokens.
+Flask-Security extends that to support configurations that would require CSRF for requests that are authenticated via session cookies, but not for requests authenticated using tokens.